Acura TL 2004-2008: problems, reliability, fuel economy, specs

 Guides for used car buyers:

-Maintenance: Regular oil changes will help keep your engine in good shape.
+Maintenance: Regular oil changes will help keeping your engine in good shape.
 Change the transmission fluid in recommended intervals; use only the fluid type listed in your owner's manual.
 The owner's manual for 2007 Acura TL says

 Always use Honda ATF-Z1 (automatic transmission fluid)